 Sanitize means the application of a U.S. EPA registered sanitizer on a cleaned surface in accordance with the label instructions.

 Scarification means altering skin texture by cutting the skin and controlling the body's healing process in order to produce wounds, which result in permanently raised wheals or bumps known as keloids.

+Service Animal means an animal that is trained to perform tasks for a person with a disability.
+Services animals are working animals, not pets, and must be directly related to the person’s disability.
+Service animals do not include emotional support animals or therapy animals.

 Sharps means any object, sterile or contaminated, that may intentionally or accidentally cut or penetrate the skin or mucosa, including, but not limited to, needle devices, lancets, scalpel blades, razor blades, and broken glass.